-Late at night on June 26, 1866 a band of Timpanogos Indians led by Chief Mountain, came down Maple Canyon in Utah County and made a foray into the valley as far as Roundy's pasture (approx. three miles south of Maple Canyon near the foothills) and drove off some 15 horses and thirtyeight head of cattle that resulted in the deaths of six Natives and two whites.
+Late at night on June 26, 1866 a band of Timpanogos Indians led by a Colorado Ute named Mountain, came down Maple Canyon in Utah County and made a foray into the valley as far as Roundy's pasture (approx. three miles south of Maple Canyon near the foothills) and drove off some 15 horses and thirtyeight head of cattle that resulted in the deaths of six Natives and two whites.

 This became known as the Diamond Battle which took place in the mountains of Little Diamond Fork in Spanish Fork Canyon, Utah.
 There was no massacre here, contrary to popular belief, it was a gun fight at best.

 There are two monuments that reference this event, the one pictured top of this page is at the mouth of Little Diamond erected by the Sons of the Utah Pioneers, and the one above here is near the top of Little Diamond Fork.
 Both commemorate the battle, neither of which mark the actual site where the battle took place.
 Studying several historical accounts we found discrepancies and decided to research the battle further and visit the site to determine where the actual location was.
 I give special recognition to Officer Shane Fredrickson of the Orem Police Swat Team for lending his expertise as an expert marksman, Earl David Ludvigson for his camera work, and my brother David Gottfredson for his expertise in surveying.